 Enjoy Japanese Animal Adventures

-Japan in winter isn’t just for humans—it’s also when many of the country’s cuddliest residents are at their most resplendent.
+Japan in the winter isn’t just for humans—it’s also when many of the country’s cuddliest residents are at their most resplendent.
 Of course, seeing animals during a Japan winter travel itinerary isn’t without its caveats—in any season.
-To start with, while a hike to see the snow monkeys of Jigokudani or a train ride to see the deer of Nara is relatively innocuous, I’d probably think twice before visiting the so-called “Fox Village” of Miyagi prefecture.
+To start with, while a hike to see the snow monkeys of Jigokudani, a bus journey to the red-crested tancho cranes of Hokkaido or a train ride to see the deer of Nara is relatively innocuous, I’d probably think twice before visiting the so-called “Fox Village” of Miyagi prefecture.
 Likewise, there are certain winter animals you should probably avoid, most notably the bears that are endemic in many parts of Japan.

 Savor Warming Winter Foods